samie/testbench-simplest-demo/README.md

 # TestBench Starter Kit

-This a simple starter kit for running automated UI tests in a Vaadin project using Test Bench.
+This a simple starter kit for running automated UI tests in a Vaadin project using TestBench 4.
+If you are looking sample for using TestBench 5, go to https://github.com/johannesh2/testbench-starterkit

 ## Profiles
 The project has two profiles related to tests: `dev` and `test`.
 Select profile with `-P` switch e.g. `mvn package -P test`.
 Each profile's configuration file is in `/profiles/$ {build.profile.id}/config.properties`.